LewisRKeeble/Noteit/README.md

    `cd server`
    `npm i`

-10. in Noteit/server create a .env file and fill in the info below:
+10. In Noteit/server create a .env file and fill in the info below:

    `'SQLUSERNAME='postgres'`
    `SQLPASSWORD='The passowrd you set in step 4'`